|

 Since Dr. Suding, the designer of all things

-great quality printing for the day at a reasonable
+was great quality printing for the day at a reasonable price.
+The printer

-sold for as much as $2700.
-At the time, some new cars
+printers of this era sold for as much as $2700.
+At the time, there were new cars

 |